28 May Babinsky. Adulthood (1963 – 1967). 2: Sneaking into Communist Ideological Front

 Sneaking into a Job on the Communist Ideological Front

 Evening and correspondence students received paid vacation at work to take mid-terms and finals.
-I rescheduled the tests and used the off-time to visit my great-uncle Leib and his wife Musya in Leningrad (Read the story in Leib Averbukh (1900 – 1976) .
+I took my tests ahead of schedule and used the off-time to visit my great-uncle Leib and his wife Musya in Leningrad (Read the story in Leib Averbukh (1900 – 1976) .

 From one of these vacations I returned with a large avoska holding Leib’s English grammar textbook and dictionaries.

 In his sixties, he could not handle a new language but could not bring himself to get rid of books.
 From the corner of my desk they seduced me into enrolling in a three-year correspondence English program.

 Determined to learn all the languages in the world, I enrolled in the last year of a three-year German course then in a Spanish course that I dropped out of; then I bought but never opened a Japanese textbook for beginners.

 Unless I worked in my field of study by the third year in the university I would face dismissal.
 I did not expect to find a job: the fifth line in my passport, nationality, overrode all other factors in hiring decisions, particularly in humanities, i.e. the ideological front, where half-Jews were not off the hook, either.

 Inside connections did not help much any longer: pulling strings for a Jew now smelled unmistakably of Zionist conspiracy.
 A virtual sign flashing “Jews need not apply” protected the media, educational institutions on all levels, libraries, scientific firms from the devious fifth column incited by Zionists, the leading enemy of progressive mankind.